seewhyjay/tp/docs/UserGuide.md

 In order to use any `assignment` commands, you must first switch to the assignment view (using `list-a`).
 Otherwise, you will receive an error message.

-In order to use any `internship` commands, you must first switch to the internship view (using `list-i`).
+Similarly, in order to use any `internship` commands, you must first switch to the internship view (using `list-i`).
 Otherwise, you will receive an error message.

 The calendar will only display tasks for the selected month, up to a maximum of 2 for each day.
 Names that are too long will be truncated.

 While there are clickable buttons such as the calendar navigation button and the options on the menu bar, CampusCompanion is a CLI-focused application, and as such, implements commands to do the same thing.
-For example:
+For example, clicking:
 - ``Help`` can be achieved using the ``help`` command.
 - ``File -> Exit`` can be achieved using the ``exit`` command.